José Mourinho

 In 2008, Mourinho joined Italian club Inter Milan.
-He led them to the Serie A title in his first season, before winning a continental treble — Serie A, the Coppa Italia and the UEFA Champions League — in 2010, a first in history for an Italian club.
-This made him one of five coaches to have won the European Cup with two clubs, and later that year, he was crowned the inaugural FIFA World Coach of the Year.
+He led them to the Serie A title in his first season, before winning a continental treble—Serie A, the Coppa Italia and the UEFA Champions League—in 2010, a first in history for an Italian club.
+Later that year, he was crowned the inaugural FIFA World Coach of the Year.
 Mourinho then moved to Real Madrid in Spain, where he won the La Liga title in 2011–12, breaking several domestic records for points, goals scored, and wins in a season.
-He also became the fifth coach to win league titles in four countries.
-Mourinho left Real Madrid in 2013 and rejoined Chelsea, where he won another league title and League Cup, but was dismissed in 2015 after a poor run of results.
+He rejoined Chelsea in 2013, winning another league title and League Cup, but was dismissed in 2015 after a poor run of results.

 Mourinho was appointed manager of Manchester United in 2016 and of Tottenham Hotspur in 2019, but both tenures ended acrimoniously.
-At Manchester United, he won the UEFA Europa League and the League Cup in his first season, and in his second, the club were runners-up in the Premier League.
+At Manchester United, he won the Community Shield, League Cup and UEFA Europa League in his first season.
 At Tottenham, he led the team to a League Cup final.
 He managed Roma from 2021 to 2024, winning the inaugural UEFA Europa Conference League in his first season.
 This was Roma's first European title and their first trophy since 2008.
 The achievement made Mourinho the first manager to win a major European competition with four different clubs and the third to win all UEFA club competitions.
-He joined Turkish Süper Lig club Fenerbahçe in July 2024, but was sacked in August 2025 after failing to qualify for the Champions League.

-Mourinho was named Portuguese Coach of the Century by the Portuguese Football Federation (FPF) in 2015.
-Due to his tactical knowledge, charismatic and controversial personality, and a reputation for prioritising results over attractive football, he has drawn comparisons — from both admirers and critics — with Argentine manager Helenio Herrera.
+After spells at Fenerbahçe and a return to Benfica, he returned to Real Madrid in July 2026.